CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/func_detail/entity.md

 <hr>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Detail level</b></span> <kbd  class="tooltip" data-tooltip="integer">zhlt_detaillevel</kbd> :
-Detailed brushes with different detail level won't chop each other.
+The brush's detail level.
+Each level will be chopped by brushes of equal or lower detail level, and always be chopped by world brushes, and only chop brushes of equal or greater level.
 Use higher amount for smaller details.
-Try to avoid too many detail levels in the map (it's increasing .bsp file size).
-E.g. func_detail table made of brushes have detail level of 1.
+Try to avoid too many detail levels in the map (it increases .bsp file size).
+Example: func_detail table made of brushes have detail level of 1.
 On the table there are another func_details that represents computer screen, keyboard and mug.
 Those should have detail level value of 2 so they won't chop the faces of the table.
 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Lower its level to chop others</b></span> <kbd  class="tooltip" data-tooltip="integer">zhlt_chopdown</kbd> :